ajloza/text_annotator/README.md

 # Text Annotator

 Terminal-based text annotation tool.
 Start from scratch or load from JSON.
 Select text spans, add annotations, link annotation, delete as needed, and save to JSON.
-Basic VIM keybindings for navigation
+Mouse, arrows, as well as basic VIM keybindings for navigation.

 Supports:
 1. overlapping spans